The Ananda Monastic Order

 - Several hours of meditation every day

 - Meals in silence, and other times in silence

 - Two group meditations every day, attended by all monks

 - A very strong and active seva (service), supported by this inner life

 His description of a monastery as a “hermitage” described both a vibration and a physical place where the monks would live and serve together.
 This is the first Ananda Monastery that fulfills so many of Swamiji’s ideals.

 The monks will continue to serve Ananda Sangha actively and dynamically.
 During the week the main seva will be the expansion of the Kriya Yoga Home Study Course and Online Classes.
-The potential for new Kriya students all over India is vast.
-It’s hard to underestimate the importance of this, and our ability to now focus effectively in this seva, every day.
-Our main area of outreach during the week will thus be all over India.
+On weekends, monks will continue serving Ananda Centres in Mumbai and Pune and throughout India.